 What exactly is the Hallstein octagon and why is it relevant for the consumer?

 The Hallstein octagon is a unique quality mark for natural drinking water.
-It stands for our years of research into the properties which drinking water should have in order to promote health.
-The information is rather complex, but we tried to summarize everything as understandable as possible.
+It represents our years of research into the properties that the best natural drinking water should have for the body.
+The information is rather complex, but we have tried to summarize everything as clearly as possible.